• HomeBreadcrumb separator

 Confused bINS Main small-business illustration

-But even if you don’t strictly need it, there are a number of good reasons to get business insurance:
+But even though you don’t strictly need it, there are a number of good reasons to take out a business insurance policy:

 • It can help if you’re sued: If a customer, employee or client claims against your business, you could end up owing huge sums of money.
 The main point of business insurance is to help you cover any legal fees or compensation you’re ordered to pay.